ali2002-collab/ali2002-collab/README.md

 I am 21 years old from Lahore, Pakistan.

 I am a passionate Front-End Developer with a deep love for creating beautiful, responsive, and user-friendly interfaces.
-I specialize in working with Git, HTML, CSS, JavaScript, and modern frameworks like React & React Native.
+I specialize in working with Git, EXPO, HTML, CSS, JavaScript, and modern frameworks like React & React Native.
 Additionally, I have experience with Tailwind CSS, SASS, and TypeScript, along with some familiarity with Java and C.

 Currently, I am a second-year student studying BEng (Hons) Computer Science at Anglia Ruskin University, Cambridge, England.